-September marked the end of our internship period and the beginning of my month-long break before we start our winter semester in BOKU University.
+September marked the end of our internship period and the beginning of my month-long break before we start our winter semester at BOKU University.
 During this month, I had enough time to register for my second year studies and officially move to Vienna.
 My free time has also allowed me to visit museums and nearby cities of Austria.

 OCTOBER – NOVEMBER 2020

-We started our semester in BOKU University with a Field Camp course in the mountain forests of Austria.
+We started our semester at BOKU University with a Field Camp course in the mountain forests of Austria.
 My dear colleague and batchmate Amina, splendidly wrote about our adventure time for this week-long trip.
 In case you missed it, you can revisit our story here!

-December is quite a hectic time for students in BOKU as we are nearing the conclusion of our winter semester.
+December is quite a hectic time for students at BOKU as we are nearing the conclusion of our winter semester.
 Same as last year, I took a short holiday break to reunite with my family.